 Some people worry that carbon credits can be seen as a “get-out-of-jail-free card”.
 Big polluters might buy credits instead of making real changes to cut their own emissions.

 Tree Aid’s position is clear.
 Carbon credits should only be used to balance emissions that are genuinely hard to avoid, and they must go hand in hand with serious efforts to reduce emissions wherever possible.
-Anyone we work with on carbon has to meet this standard.

 So how do we make sure carbon credits meet the high standards we believe in?